Best Way to Manage a Rental Property

 In the case of maintenance, issues that aren’t taken care of quickly can lead to big problems.
 For example, the landlord may be liable if the tenant or a guest is injured or property is damaged due to failure to make needed repairs.
 Or small, easy-to-fix problems may develop into big, expensive ones.

 Your manager is the face of your business.
 So you need someone who will communicate with tenants and applicants in an approachable but professional way.
-At the same time, managers need the ability to address tenant conflicts calmly and effectively and to determine the difference between reasonable and unreasonable tenant demands.
+At the same time, managers need to address tenant conflicts calmly and effectively and determine the difference between reasonable and unreasonable tenant demands.

 One way to get a feel for how the company deals with tenants is to check both tenant and owner references.
 A good company should willingly provide both and get strong reviews from both.